mrMoonpenguin/HuffmanCodeGenerator/README.md

 c 0.6
 ```

-2. Change directory in `Main` to this text file.
+2. Change directory in `Main.java` to this text file.
 3. Run.